 TN-1 status: Canadian or Mexican citizens who will be working in the areas listed on the TN- employment list.
-The current processing fee is $56 at the Border, or $400 filing with USCIS.
+The current processing fee is $56 at the Border, or it's $160 at the Embassy/Consulates.
 The status is valid for up to 3 years after which the employee must request an extension of stay through his/her employer.

-L-1 status: The L-1 is for intra-company transfer.
-Employees must work at the same or an affiliated company outside of the U.S. for a minimum of one year in a management level role before being transferred to the U.S. The current processing fee is $960.
-The status is valid for up to three years and may be extended for an additional two years, until the employee has reached the maximum limit of seven years for managers (L-1A), and five years for workers with specialized knowledge (L-1B).
+L-1 status: The L-1 is for intra-company transfees.
+Employees must work at an affiliated foreign office for a minimum of one year before being transferred to the U.S. The current processing fee is $460 plus a $500 anti-fraud fee.
+The status is valid for up to three years and may be extended for an additional two years, until the employee has reached the maximum limit of seven years for managers/executives (L-1A), and five years for workers with specialized knowledge (L-1B).

 O-1 status: The O-1 status is a temporary work status available to those foreign nationals who have “extraordinary ability in the sciences, arts, education, business or athletics” which “have been demonstrated by sustained national or international acclaim.”
 USCIS interprets the statute very broadly to encompass most fields of creative endeavor.
 For example, chefs, carpenters and lecturers can all obtain O-1 visas.
 Some recent students may qualify for O-1 status based on their experience, education and contributions to their field of expertise.

 E status: The E-1 and E-2 status for Treaty Traders and Treaty Investors allows temporary admission to Foreign Nationals of countries that have a commerce or investment treaty with the United States.
 The status allows Foreign Nationals to conduct substantial trade in the U.S. or to make investments by either purchasing a controlling interest in an existing U.S. business or establishing a new business venture.
 Major foreign companies that establish a presence in the United States generally qualify for E-2 status.
 This status provides an excellent vehicle for easily hiring international graduates who have the same nationality as the foreign base company.
-Also, unlike the L-1 status which requires at least year prior employment with the foreign entity, E beneficiaries can be new hires.
-The current processing fee is $205.00.
+Also, unlike the L-1 status which requires at least year prior employment with the foreign entity, E beneficiaries can be new hires (fee varies by country).
 For most countries, the status is valid for five years, and may be extended indefinitely.